-- Falling is one of the major causes of personal injury. - When you get on and off the machine, always face the machine and maintain a three-point contact with the steps and handrails. - Do not use any controls as handholds. - Never jump on or off the machine.
-Never mount or dismount a moving machine. - Be careful of slippery conditions on platforms, steps, and handrails when leaving the machine. - Never get on and off the machine with tools in your hands.
+- · Falling is one of the major causes of personal injury. - When you get on and off the machine, always face the machine and maintain a three-point contact with the steps and handrails. - · Do not use any controls as hand-holds. - Never jump on or off the machine.
+Never mount or dismount a moving machine. - Be careful of slippery conditions on platforms, steps, and handrails when leaving the machine.